johnchristopherjones/johnchristopherjones.github.io/_posts/2015-09-08-how-do-i-use-the-steam-api-in-my-web-app.markdown

 different event handlers for different URLs.
 For example, the following handler responds to GET requests for the root-level URL (e.g., index.html).

-Our handler is passed two objects: the original httpRequest and the nascent httpResponse.
-We manipulate the httpResponse however we want before finishing up & sending it on its way with the `.send()` method.
-The `.send()` method can used all by itself by passing it the content you want to send.

 ```js
 app.get('/', function(httpRequest, httpResponse) {
     httpResponse.send('Hello, World!');
 });
 ```

+Our handler is passed two objects: the original httpRequest and a new httpResponse.
+The new httpResponse is a brand new object that hasn't been sent to the web browser yet.
+We manipulate the httpResponse however we want before finishing up and sending it on its way with the `.send()` method.
+The `.send()` method can used all by itself by passing it the content you want to send.

 And here's a GET event handler for a different URL.